Egoorbis/egoorbis.github.io/_posts/2026/2026-02-28_gh-management-iac.md

 ```

 **Key Features of the Workflow:**
-* *Zero-Trust Authentication*: The workflow uses `permissions: id-token: write` to request a short-lived JWT token from Azure via OIDC.
-This means we don't need to store any long-lived Azure Client Secrets in GitHub.
+* **Zero-Trust Authentication**: The workflow uses `permissions: id-token: write` to request a short-lived JWT token from Azure via OIDC.
+Long-lived credentials are never stored in GitHub Secrets.
-* *GitHub Secret-to-Variable Mapping*: A critical security feature is how we handle sensitive data.
-We map GitHub Secrets directly to Terraform variables using the `TF_VAR_` prefix (e.g., `TF_VAR_github_token: ${{ secrets.GH_PAT }}`).
-This allows Terraform to ingest credentials securely at runtime without them ever being hardcoded in our code.
+* **Secure Variable Injection**: GitHub Secrets are mapped directly to Terraform variables using the `TF_VAR_` prefix (e.g., `TF_VAR_github_token: ${{ secrets.GH_PAT }}`).
+This ensures credentials or other sensitive values are injected at runtime without being hardcoded in the code.
-* *Dynamic Backend Configuration*: We also don't hardcode our Terraform state location.
-The `terraform init` step dynamically injects the resource group, storage account, and container details using GitHub Secrets.
-* *Plan & Review*: On a Pull Request, the workflow runs a `terraform plan` and uploads the artifact.
-This allows us to review exactly what the vending machine will create before any changes are made.
+* **Plan & Review Workflow**: On Pull Requests, the workflow executes `terraform plan` and uploads the artifact.
+This allows human review of all infrastructure changes before they are applied.
-* *Automated Apply*: Once the code is merged into main, the workflow executes `terraform apply`, turning our code into live infrastructure in seconds.
+* **Automated Deployment**: Once code is merged to main, the workflow executes `terraform apply`, provisioning infrastructure in seconds.

-By combining this workflow with our modular Terraform code, we’ve moved from manually clicking through the UI to a fully automated Infrastructure-as-Code pipeline.
+This workflow transforms manual UI-based provisioning into a fully automated, auditable Infrastructure-as-Code pipeline.

 As a result we have a new project repository.